coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/3_Getting_Started_with_Markdown_in_R.md

 ### What are the benefits of using Markdown in R?
 (INSERT TEXT)
 ### How is Markdown implemented in R?
-Markdown is implemented in R *via* a dedicated R package called `rmarkdown`.
+Markdown is predominantly implemented in R *via* RStudio using a dedicated R package called `rmarkdown`.

 #### Installing the `rmarkdown` package:
 The `rmarkdown` package is available for download and installation through the Comprehensive R Archive Network (CRAN).
 This process can be undertaken by first opening RStudio and then performing the following click-button steps: